 Furthermore, while most location solutions come with an inherent compatibility with mobile, RFID does not.
 RFID requires hardware/firmware that can process signals at specific frequencies.
 To date, all major smartphone manufacturers are of the opinion that customer value does not justify the cost or complexity of building it into a mobile device.
 That said, it is still possible to download software or add attachments to turn a mobile device into a reader.

 Pros: In the case of a BLE location system, beacons function as signal transmitters that are majorly battery-powered and can be configured with the help of a mobile app.
 This makes them scalable and highly portable.
-Adding on to that, the capability of beacons to allow smartphones to primarily act as the receivers, makes it a highly accessible location technology.
+Adding on to that, the capability of beacons to allow smartphones to primarily act as the receivers makes it a highly accessible location technology.

 Cons: Beacons once installed need to be checked regularly for battery levels, etc. One of the ways of going about this would be to walk around with a scanner app in the area where you have deployed beacons, to detect which beacon has run out of battery.
 However, that is a very painful and time taking process when done on a daily basis.
-Instead, businesses could opt for a beacon management platform such as Beaconstac that come with a dashboard that allows businesses to keep a check on the health of beacons with ease.
+Instead, businesses could opt for a beacon management platform such as Beaconstac that comes with a dashboard that allows businesses to keep a check on the health of beacons with ease.

 2. Range and Accuracy

-What is range and accuracy?
+What are range and accuracy?

-Range is defined as the distance that the signal travels.
+A range is defined as the distance that the signal travels.
 In general context, the range of any indoor location technology is dependent on the configuration, power settings and environment in which it is deployed.
 For example, a WiFi or Bluetooth signal will demonstrate a wider range outdoors without any obstruction than in a multi-surface indoor setting.

 The reliability of the signal within a given range, and the tolerance of that signal when accounting for environmental factors is referred to as Accuracy.

-Pros: While RFID makes it possible to identify up to 1000 tags per second at nearly 100% read rates, its accuracy varies based on the a number of factors, primarily:
+Pros: While RFID makes it possible to identify up to 1000 tags per second at nearly 100% read rates, its accuracy varies based on a number of factors, primarily: